We can use the position

 HTML elements have static value by default.

-It doesn’t have special positioning qualities but keep the element positioned in a normal flow of the page.
+It doesn’t have special positioning qualities but keeps the element in a normal page flow.

-If we set an element’s position to be relative, we can shift the element around the page relative to its original position.
+If we set an element’s position relative, we can shift the element around the page relative to its original position.

 We can adjust the position with the following properties:

-Example: The following code will set H2 away from the left by 20 pixels and move it from the bottom of its original position by 20 px as well.
+Example: The following code will set H2 away from the left by 20 pixels and move it from the bottom of its original position by 20 px.

 h2 {